Elegant Celebrity

 the event was hosted by digital media wire at the sls hotel in beverly hills. digital media wire is led by ned and tinzar sherman, and they always produce great industry events. subscribe to their daily newsletter to learn more.

-During panels at the "2011 TV Summit" hosted by Variety and the Academy of Television Arts & Sciences Foundation, several keen observations were made by industry insiders.
+During panels at the Variety's TV Summit, several keen observations were made by industry insiders.

 "No one will ever charge for the NFL’s Super Bowl; it is a rite of passage in America."
 (Chris Long, DirecTV)